thesadru/disnake/docs/api.rst

         :type: :class:`int`

-    .. attribute:: timeout
+    .. attribute:: timeot

-        The datetime when the timeout expires, if any.
+        The datetime when the timeot expires, if any.

         :type: :class:`datetime.datetime`